dvdvideo1234/UbuntuBatches/MiniDLNA/readme.md

   "config"  Opens the configuration located in /.minidlna "stats"   Views the common script variable paths

-( For example "./config.sh install" starts the installation)
+( For example "sudo ./config.sh install" starts the installation)

 The user can chose whenever to install the dependencies needed by answering a question [y or n].
 Then it asks for a proxy ( if needed ), automatically creates a hidden ".minidlna" installation configuration folder, where the compiled sources are downloaded using "git clone" ( trough the proxy if given ).
 Later on if configures, the sources for compilation, creates a configuration file and installs the package.

 Auto-start deamon control script is automatically generated inside the file "minidlna" and copied inside /etc/init.d/minidlna